resources

 1. Earn credits designated by the Utah State Board of Education and the Canyons District Board of Education.

-2. Complete all graduation requirements prior to the beginning of the next school year.
+2. Complete all graduation requirements prior to October 1 of the school year following the student’s graduating year.

 1. Meeting graduation requirements entitles a student to receive a diploma but does not necessarily entitle a student to participate in commencement.

-2. Commencement exercises are under the direction of and administered by the local high school.
+2. Commencement exercises are under the direction of and administered by the local high school, with graduation dress and grooming standards outlined in Policy-500.02-Student Conduct and Disciplinary Process.

 ADMINISTRATIVE REGULATION: